-Shorter travel distances

-An increased number of alternative routes for all types of users (noting that this is not the case with arterials and expressways).
+Shorter travel distances, noting that council may have strategies that have specific travel distance definitions

+An integrated multimodal transport network that prioritises the safe movement of people and goods.

 Increased opportunity for communities to interact e.g. socialise, play together etc.

 Improved access to public transportation, cycling and walking networks and access to destinations such as schools, amenities and employment.
+Some Councils have travel time/ connectivity strategies such as Hamilton City Council’s 20-minute City Concept

+A safe and inclusive transport network that provides genuine travel choice

 Development design must ensure connectivity to properties and roads that have been developed, or that have the potential to be developed in the future.
 The design must ensure the maximum walking distances in the following table from a lot to a collector or arterial road.

-Table 21: Maximum walking distances from a lot to a collector or arterial road
+Table26: Maximum walking distances from a lot to a collector or arterial road